 Tuna (93 calories, 21g protein, 0g carbs, 0.3g fat)

-I really enjoy tuna, whether it’s a tuna steak, raw tuna or canned tuna.
+I really enjoy tuna, whether it’s tuna steak, raw tuna, or canned tuna.
 It has a great texture, excellent macronutrients, and is great both cold and hot.

-Of course, you can also get much less expensive canned or frozen tuna that taste great as well.
+Of course, you can also get much less expensive canned or frozen tuna that tastes great as well.
 Just don’t eat it raw!